 In 2008 fragments of flutes made from mammoth tusks were found in caves in Germany.
-In one of those caves a broken flute in 12 pieces was found made from the wing bone of a vulture by one of the earliest humans to arrive in Europe.
+In one of those caves, a broken flute in 12 pieces was found, made from the wing bone of a vulture by one of the earliest humans to arrive in Europe.
 In the same level of that fire pit, carved relics from mammoths were found.
-They are calling it the Ice Age flute and saying it is around 40,000 years ago.
+They are calling this flute, The Ice Age Flute and saying it is around 40,000 years old.\

 From Africa to Asia the flute has left its mark.

 Flutes made from the wing bones of ancient cranes were discovered in a 7,000 year old agricultural site in Henan, China.
 One can see by the reflecting light in the picture that the bones were very thin.
 And thus must have been played like the Andean Quena.
 Blown over the thin wall.
 One of those flutes (number 2 from top) had 5 holes and tuned like the 7th century Japanese Shakuhachi which tuning is found later in the Native American Kiowa Love Flute.
 The pentatonic scale played with rhythm sounds like Andean music.
 Did somebody have a flute when they crossed the Bearing Straights?

 In Ezekiel 28:13-19 in the Bible, it looks like the leading cherub of worship (who later had some real problems), was created with tambourines and pipes built into him.
 The workmanship of thy tabrets (Tambourines) and pipes was prepared in thee in the day which thou wast created.
 So music and flutes existed in a spirt realm before they got here.
 I have spoken to two people who have seen angels playing side blown and end blown flutes.

-We also find in Genesis 4:21 that Jubal (the 7th generation after Adam and Eve) was the father of the Lyre, a harp and the Ugab a Shepherd’s flute).
+We also find in Genesis 4:21 that Jubal (the 7th generation after Adam and Eve) was the father of the Lyre, a harp and the Pipe, (Ugab, a Shepherd’s flute).
 Shepherds had a lot of time in the field and that's where King David learned to play his harp.

 Aside from divine inspiration, we also see flutes in nature.

-I have found coconut seeds with an open hole which can make sound.
+I found this coconut with an open hole which can make sound.
 This would have brought the ocarina to tropical lands.
-And eventually the side blown flute into bamboo lands.
+And eventually inspire the side blown flute in bamboo lands.

 Here’s a thought.
 You live in a cave and it's winter.
 The fire is low and you are blowing warm air into your hands to keep them warm and you suddenly notice some fun sounds in the nice cave acoustics.
 Soon the other guests are trying and getting sound.
 Before you know it there are after dinner concerts and later one day the bone you are eating from, becomes a musical toy as you try to make sound too.
 Soon you are holding a primitive whistle made from some rock tools.

 When cave dwellers moved into a cave, the best one had water.
 Clay helped to make that water into a reservoir and soon that clay made cups and bowls.
 From the discovery of sound coming out of a a cupped hand a clay whistle would soon have come.
 Making it longer and putting in finger holes you would have an early flute.

 Below is a picture of two Andean Quenas one made by an Ecuadoran Indian and the rustic one made by nature herself and found by my son Josiah during a bamboo harvest in 2001 in Florida.
 When the old bamboo fell to the ground it became the home of bull ants which made holes in it.

-One of the holes broke in half and created the Quena mouthpiece notch.
+The top hole broke in half creating the Quena mouthpiece notch.
 Notice that the mouthpieces are almost identical.

 Here is another natural end blown mouthpiece next to a worked one.